apache/arrow-julia/README.md

 Returns a `Arrow.Table` object that allows column access via `table.col1`, `table[:col1]`, or `table[1]`.

+NOTE: the columns in an `Arrow.Table` are views into the original arrow memory, and hence are not easily modifiable (with e.g. `push!`, `append!`, etc.).
+To mutate arrow columns, call `copy(x)` to materialize the arrow data as a normal Julia array.

 `Arrow.Table` also satisfies the Tables.jl interface, and so can easily be materialized via any supporting sink function: e.g. `DataFrame(Arrow.Table(file))`, `SQLite.load!(db, "table", Arrow.Table(file))`, etc.